open-education-hub/web-security/REVIEWING.md

 - It follows the general structure of a [session](https://github.com/security-summer-school/template-public/tree/master/session-name-1).
 - Assets are displayed well.
-- The content has at most one sentence per line.
+- Each sentence is on a separate line.
 - The content is easy to understand.
 - Wording and general spelling are correct.
 - Proper formatting is used (such as bold, italic, typewriter formats).